 My kids love the Wizard lift that drops them off in the Enchanted Forest area, packed with lots of green runs that wind through a treed glade.
 I love this area since it’s a kids’ destination and not a green run tacked on to the bottom of more advanced skiing.
 Keeping kids away from the older and faster skiers and boarders, is a must for me.

 On the downside, Mt.
-Rose doesn’t offer a full-day kids program, instead it features two-hour lessons that are better suited for middle school students and not the preschool crowd.
+Rose doesn’t offer a full-day kids program, instead it features two-hour lessons that are better suited for school-age kids and not the preschool crowd.
 The lodge lacks luxury but I love the fact I don’t battle traffic to get back to Incline Village.

 Mt Rose Ski Tahoe is located in the Humboldt-Toiyabe National Forest at 22222 Mt.
 Rose Hwy (Hwy 431) 25 minutes from Reno, Nevada.